FDSN/StationXML/docs/level-station.rst

    .. container:: description

       Date and time (UTC) when the station was terminated or will be terminated.
-Do not include this field if a termination date is not available or is not relevant.
+Do not include this element if a termination date is not available or is not relevant.